pofulu/Spark-AR-PFTools/PFTween/README.md

 TouchGestures.onTap().subscribe(() => ani.replay());
 ```

 You can add your ease type in the script.
-For example, there is a 'punch' ease mode:
+For example, there is a `punch` ease mode:
 ```javascript
 const Scene = require('Scene');
 const plane0 = Scene.root.find('plane0');